 Therapists have to maintain meticulous records of patient progress.
 They use computer programs to assess patients and to aid in therapy.
 This job requires creative thinking, problem solving skills and an ability to communicate well with patients.

-According to the U.S. Bureau of Labor Statistics in 2015, there were 114,660 occupational therapists earning a median annual wage of $80,150.
-They forecast employment to increase by 27% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics in 2018, there were 117,900 occupational therapists earning a median annual wage of $84,270.
+They forecast employment to increase much faster than average by 18% between 2018 and 2028.
 This is due to an increasing elderly and disabled population who are now able to survive debilitating diseases because of medical advances.

 Requirements to Become an Occupational Therapist